aleksey-hoffman/sigma-file-manager/README.md

 #### **FEATURE #11 | NOTES**

 Advanced note editor in this app allows you to create featureful notes and store them in one convenient, quickly accessible place.
-Gere's some of its features:
+Here's some of its features:
 <br>- All your notes are always 1 click / shortcut away.
 You can create a new note instantly with just 1 keyboard shortcut, without even opening the app first.
 <br>- Note editor provides all the basic formatting functionality.
 It also supports images, math formulas (Katex), lists, checkboxes, etc.
 <br>- Notes can be protected from editing, moved into a group, assigned a color (or a tag) and more.